patcorwin/mayaHooks/README.md

 # mayaHooks

-1) Manage installation of python code and 2) easily extend internal maya functionality.
+A) Manage installation of python code and B) easily extend internal maya functionality.

 1. As of Maya 2019, pip isn't support without a lot of effort.
 Additionally